 Carrots are naturally sweet, have glorious color, and are tasty raw or cooked.
 What more could you ask for in a vegetable?
-More often than not, I use carrots as an aromatic to build layers of flavor in stews and soups, but if I’m going to serve them as a side dish, this is how I prepare them.
+More often than not, I use carrots as an aromatic to build layers of flavor into stews and soups, but if I’m going to serve them as a side dish, this is how I prepare them.
 While not necessary, adding the tablespoon of sugar or honey at the end will enhance the natural sweetness of the carrots.
-The red wine vinegar provides a sour taste.
+The red wine vinegar provides the acidic bite.
 Together, the sugar and vinegar, create a sweet and sour taste that makes these carrots addictive!

 3 pounds carrots (weight before prepping them)